PandaHugMonster/php-simputils/README.md

 Minimal PHP version: **8.0**

-Current framework version: **1.1.2**
+Current framework version: **1.1.3**
 ```shell
 composer require spaf/simputils "^1"
 ```

-Keep in mind that the library development suppose to follow the semantic versioning, so the functionality within the same major version - should be backward-compatible.
+Keep in mind that the library development suppose to follow the semantic versioning, so the functionality within the same major version - should be backward-compatible (Except cases of bugs and issues).

 More about semantic versioning: [Semantic Versioning Explanation](https://semver.org).